eradiate/eradiate/docs/rst/user_guide/unit_guide_user.rst

 practice to use metres to express altitude values.
 What is the "obvious" unit, then?
 Some user could say it is the kilometre, another might prefer using the metre.
-For this reason, Eradiate keeps track of default units used to configure its objects using a Pinttrs :class:`~pinttr.UnitContext` instance.
+For this reason, Eradiate keeps track of default units used to configure its objects using a Pinttrs :class:`~pinttrs.UnitContext` instance.
 This *configuration unit context* (:data:`eradiate.unit_context_config`, abbreviated as ``ucc``) is used to attach units to dimensional quantities when the user does not specify them.
 Default configuration units are the SI units; but a user can override them if it seems more convenient in their context.

 .. admonition:: Example
+   :class: tip

    .. doctest::